-On Saturday, May 7, 2022, from 11 am – 3 pm, the Port Moody Ecological Society invites everyone BACK to attend our very special Fingerling Festival.
-Yes, it’s been 2 years since we had our last “in person” iconic festival!!
+On Saturday, May 6, 2023, from 11 am – 3 pm, the Port Moody Ecological Society invites everyone BACK to attend our very special Fingerling Festival.

-We are very proud to announce the City of Port Moody (Presenting Sponsor), Pacific Coast Terminals (PCT), Port of Vancouver, Busters Towing, Unmediocre Store, Peller Estates, and the Boddy Family as being tremendous sponsors of this year’s event.
+Past sponsors have included the City of Port Moody, Pacific Coast Terminals (PCT), Port of Vancouver, Busters Towing, Unmediocre Store, Peller Estates, and the Boddy Family as being tremendous sponsors of this year’s event.
 THANK YOU!!